MicrosoftEdge/JsDbg/README.md

 ## [Using JsDbg](#using-jsdbg)

 To use JsDbg extensions in your debugging workflow, please follow the steps below.
+Make sure you have set up your debugger for JsDbg usage first [see [setup JsDbg](#setup-jsdbg) above].

 ### WinDbg